WHO WE ARE

 For more information about The Salvation Army's nondiscrimination policies, please visit here.

-For all media inquiries, please contact Marketing and Special Events Coordinator, Emily Fleisher at Emily.Fleisher@uss.salvationarmy.org
+For all media inquiries, please contact Marketing & Special Events Coordinator, Emily Fleisher at Emily.Fleisher@uss.salvationarmy.org